sympy/sympy/doc/src/modules/solvers/solveset.rst

 How do we deal with cases where only some of the solutions are known?
 ---------------------------------------------------------------------

- Creating a Universal equation solver, which can solve each and every equation we encounter in mathematics is an ideal case for solvers in a Computer Algebra System.
+ Creating a universal equation solver, which can solve each and every equation we encounter in mathematics is an ideal case for solvers in a Computer Algebra System.
 We always have some cases, which are not solved, or solved with incomplete solutions, so it's very important